[The following is quoted from http://www.uscourts.gov/interpretprog/infosheet.html]

 Certified and "professionally qualified" interpreters are paid at a higher rate than "language-skilled" interpreters.

 Individuals who are interested in becoming federal court interpreters in Spanish, Navajo or Haitian-Creole must successfully pass the federal court interpreter test battery.
 For other languages, individuals may contact local federal courts to determine if that court has a need for the language of expertise.
 To be considered as a "professionally qualified" interpreter, an individual must submit a resume to the court, detailing education, training experience, current telephone number and mailing address, and when applicable, membership accreditations as described above.
-The local federal court will determine on a case-by-case basis whether the prospective interpreter is either "professionally qualified" or "language skilled."
+The A.O. will determine on a case-by-case basis whether the prospective interpreter is either "professionally qualified" or "language skilled."